Gedion-01/et-calendar/README.md

   Custom class names for styling the time picker component.

 - `popoverProps?: PopoverProps`
-  Props for customizing the behavior and appearance of the popover that contains the picker.
+  Props for customizing the behavior contains the picker.

 - `ethiopianTabName?: string`
   Custom label for the Ethiopian calendar tab when both calendars are displayed.